-NOTE 1 - There is some question as to whether the interface between the Retrieval Radio Metric Data Production and Data Delivery Transfer Services specializations for the Open Loop Recording Radio Metric Service is a pure file transfer or whether it contains some out-of-file, service-specific information.
-The resolution of this question will depend on the detailed specification of the Open Loop Recording Radio Metric service, which is still vague as of this date (June 2014).
+NOTE 1 - There is some question as to whether the interface between the Retrieval Radiometric Data Production and Data Delivery Transfer Services specializations for the Open Loop Recording Radiometric Service is a pure file transfer or whether it contains some out-of-file, service-specific information.
+The resolution of this question will depend on the detailed specification of the Open Loop Recording Radiometric service, which is still vague as of this date (June 2014).

-Service Mappings to Functional Groups And Functional Group Specializations for the Forward Offline Configuration
+Service Mappings to Abstract Service Components And Service Components for the Forward Offline Configuration

 Section 2.1 identifies the Forward File service as the IOAG services for which the production and provision functions are fully or partially supported in Forward Offline configurations.
 This section maps those production and provision functions to the abstract Functional Groups and the current Functional Group specializations that contain the Functional Resources that represent those functions.